Roman Military Equipment

 to drill holes in city walls, build mobile towers and much more.

-Recently recovered light catapult from the Xanten area, and its reconstruction.
+Recently recovered light catapult from the Xanten area, and

 Iron and wooden parts were preserved exceedingly well in the mud of the